“You can’t stop the waves, but you can learn to surf.”

-As a lifelong surfer, my world has been a series of waves rolling through my life at varying intervals.
+As a lifelong surfer, my world has been a series of waves rolling through life at varying intervals.
 Each wave is unique as it parades in a band of swells toward my beach of choice on any given day.
 Surfing, for me, has been all about the ride.
 One good ride can easily highlight my day or even my week.
-There is something extraordinary about paddling into a swell created deep in the ocean and riding its natural energy into the shore.
+There is something extraordinary and exhilerating about paddling into a swell created deep in the ocean and riding its natural energy into the shore.

 I often daydream of the perfect wave as I sit, testing my patience during the lull between sets.
 I fantasize that it will be my best ride ever, beyond epic.
 That vision keeps me searching the horizon for an early sign that it might be coming.
-I want to be ready!
+When it does, I want to be ready!
 It will be a dream come true.

 The surfing culture I grew up with soon clashed with my adult career when I relocated to Silicon Valley in 1990 to become a cog in the high technology revolution, which was taking off like an Elon Musk rocket ship.
 The opportunities were endless, but so was the work!
 I found myself embedded in the innovation capital of the world, where there was no longer enough margin in my day to hang out at the beach and wait for waves.
 Life was full.

 From floppy disks to flash memory over the next quarter-century, I found myself in a marketing career at Sun Microsystems and Oracle Corporation that paid me well to drive the network computing revolution for the emerging worldwide web.
 We even called ourselves “the dot in dot com” at Sun.
-Flying high in jet planes around the world, I was in a constant struggle to balance the demands of my career with the needs of my health and the joy of raising our young family, including my beautiful bride Marla (now of 30 years) and two wonderful children (Marisa and Matthew).
+Flying high in jet planes around the world, I was in a constant struggle to balance the demands of my career with the needs of my health and the joy of raising our young family, including my beautiful bride Marla (of more than 30 years) and two wonderful children (Marisa and Matthew).

-In the 1960s, waxing up was much more involved.
+When I began surfing in the1960s, waxing up was much more involved.
 For one, longboards required a lot more wax.
 Without surf leashes, waxing up was critical to hanging on to your surfboard.
 Parowax (called “paraffin”) was the only choice for wax and was a far cry from today’s sticky surf wax.
 Paraffin was hard as a rock, so you first had to soften it up in the sun to avoid shaving off the wax that was already there.
 Then you would dip your board into the ocean to harden the surface wax while roughing it up with wet sand.
 Applying the paraffin required serious elbow grease, being careful to cover the nose (for hanging five), the tail (for cranking bottom turns), and the rails by the nose (for turtle diving big waves as you paddled out).
 Extra wax was needed there.

 I would then walk the top of my board a few times with bare feet at the edge of the shore to get some of the wax onto the bottom of my feet (there were no booties back then) while rubbing in more wet sand to rough the surface one final time.
 I carried an extra bar in my trunks, as you had to repeat the process a time or two if you were out for a long surf session—especially if you lost your board to the beach (the ride in would slicken the wax).
 Suffice it to say, paraffin was better suited for candle-making!